OpenSpec Custom Schemas

 This is a good fit when the scope is clear and the team does not need a formal proposal or design review before moving to implementation.

-Scaling Up: Event-Driven Architectures
+Example 2: Event-Driven Architectures

 For complex systems built around asynchronous messaging, the event-driven schema adds discovery and modeling steps before the usual spec-design-task flow.